The Île-de-France Collection

 The portrait orientation was deliberately chosen to isolate the figure and showcase the brewing storm behind it.
 While landscape orientation might have provided more environmental context, portrait format creates vertical emphasis that mirrors the sculpture's own upward thrust—the rearing horse, the straining human figures, the dynamic composition that fights against gravity.
 The narrow frame also intensifies the relationship between sculpture and sky, eliminating peripheral distractions to focus attention on this confrontation between human achievement and natural force.

 This compositional choice also emphasizes height, making viewers look up at the monument as Parisians do when walking past—experiencing its monumentality from ground level rather than observing from some imagined neutral perspective.
-The vertical format captures the lived experience of standing before these monuments in Paris
+The vertical format captures the lived experience of standing before these monuments in Paris.

 The atmospheric drama required only recognition and technical skill to preserve it.
 This is nature and architecture collaborating to create a moment of visual poetry.